leejuqiang/LGFW/Unity3D/data guild.md

     public int m_b;
     public string[] m_text;
     public NestData m_data;
+    public MyAsset m_asset;
 }

 class MyDataDB : ScriptableObject {
     public List<MyData> m_dataList;
 }
 ```
+"MyAsset" is a subclass of "ScriptableObject".
+In this case, you put the path of the asset for "m_asset".
+The parser loads the asset from the path.
+The path is usually something like "Assets/xxxxx/xxx.asset".
-In this case, you need 2 sheets in the spread sheet.
+In the case of nesting class, you need 2 sheets in the spread sheet.
 The first sheet is still the sheet for "MyData".
 The second sheet's name must be "NestData".
 This name is the same name as the class name, without namespace (NestData and MyData don't need to be in the same namespace).
 The configuration for NestData is same as MyData by all ways except there must be a column named "id" (lower case).
 You don't have to have a field named "id" in "NestData", and you can use merged cells for "id".
 For "m_data" field in "MyData", you just put the id of that row in sheet "NestData", so the parser can find the correct reference to "NestData".
 If you do have a field named "id" in "NestData", keep in mind the processing for "id" is different between using it as a reference and using it as a field.
 When used as a field, the merged cells rules and other attributes rules applyed, but when used as a reference, the actual "id" is always the combination of all cells' literal text.

 ### Setup